 (first) ; lambda-expression - function

-Transferred functions first lambda-expression is not functional argument, and first does not become functional.
-The same lambda-expression costing in a position of function, is already interpreted as function while first is interpreted as data.
-Functional argument and functional are some generalization of simple concept of function: functional argument can be any suitable object which is used in a functionals body in a position of function and in a role of function.
+Transferred to function first the lambda-expression is not functional argument, and first does not become a functional.
+The same the lambda-expression standing in a position of function, is already interpreted as function while first is interpreted as data.
+The functional argument and a functional are some generalisation of simple concept of function: any suitable object which is used in a functional body in a position of function and in a function role can be functional argument.

-Further we shall use concepts of function, a call of function and value of function of following sense:
+Further we will use concepts of function, function call and value of function of following sense:

-Function is functional if as its argument it is used lisps object of type which is interpreted as function in a body of functional.
-Such functional object can be the symbolical name representing definition of function (system function or the function certain by the user) or anonymous lambda-expression.
+Function is a functional if as its argument it is used the lisp object of type which is interpreted as function in a functional body.
+The character name representing definition of function (system function or the function defined by the user) or untitled lambda-expression can be such functional object.

-The actual parameter for functional argument of functional is set in the form of the form which value will be object which can be interpreted as function.
-We shall result examples:
+The actual parametre for functional argument of a functional is set in the form of the form the object which can be interpreted as function will be which value.
+We will bring examples:

 '(lambda () (nil list this))